inducer/loopy/doc/tutorial.rst

 .. {{{

 So far, all the loops we have seen loopy implement were ``for`` loops.
-Each iname in loopy carries a so-called 'implementation tag'.  :ref:`tags` shows all possible choices for iname implementation tags.
+Each iname in loopy carries a so-called 'implementation tag'.  :ref:`iname-tags` shows all possible choices for iname implementation tags.
 The important ones are explained below.